hexaflip/TommyVector/README.md

 What makes this better than other libraries?
  - Nothing.
-I made this for fun and to learn more about matrix algrebra.
+I made this for fun and to learn more about matrix algrebra and quaternions.

 What are the current features?
 - Vector Multiplication